 What Can Your City Do?
 Conduct research on water issues that are currently being debated and legislated.

 People enjoy spending time near pristine water bodies.
 Lakes, rivers, and the ocean can provide scenic views, recreation, and a sense of peace, wonder, and possibility.
 Cities can create infrastructure to sustain and restore natural water bodies while increasing community access to these assets.

-What can your city do?
+What Can Your City Do?
 Promote or offer 'Learn to Swim' programs to connect people to water.

 The built environment on land affects water quality and our resilience to extreme storms.
 Cities with too much “hardscape” in terms impermeable paved surfaces and rooftops disrupt the natural hydrology of rivers, create urban heat islands, and are vulnerable to flooding.
-Cities that invest in green infrastructure (green roofs, bioswales, rain gardens, etc) are more pleasant to live in, have better water quality, and are less prone to flood damage.
+Cities that invest in green infrastructure (green roofs, bioswales, rain gardens, etc.) are more pleasant to live in, have better water quality, and are less prone to flood damage.

-What can your city do?
+What Can Your City Do?
 Promote adoption of green infrasturcutre through a stormwater management plan.

-Cities require a sustainable supply or water.
+Cities require a sustainable supply of water.
 Reservoirs, surface water supplies, or aquifers must recharge at rate equal to or greater than the rate of water withdrawal by residents, businesses, and agriculture.
 Due to the interconnections of underground hydrology, special care must be taken when regulating withdrawals from private wells to ensure sustainability for the broader community.
 Treating and delivering water can also be energy intensive, so there is increasing focus on this energy-water nexus.

-What can your city do?
+What Can Your City Do?
 Ensure that all safe drinking water requirements are met.